Sunshine Coast Airport Expansion

 All greenfield and brownfield projects and divestments: > NZD $100 million

-The Sunshine Coast Airport upgrade will deliver a new 2450m long by 45m wide east–west runway, capable of servicing aircraft such as the A330, B787 and B777.
+The Sunshine Coast Airport Expansion will deliver a new 2450m long by 45m wide east–west runway, capable of servicing aircraft such as the A330, B787 and B777.
 It will enable direct flights to more destinations across Australia, Asia and the Western Pacific.

 Other key features of the project include: